 Photo Credit: GettyElisa Longo Borghini

-Elisa Longo Borghini is one of the few riders in the race who can challenge Vollering across all parts of the route.
+Elisa Longo Borghini is one of the few riders in the race who can challenge across all parts of the route.
 She can climb, time trial, descend, read a race and turn difficult terrain into an advantage.
 That makes her a major threat in Switzerland.

 Her Giro dāItalia Women ended with a final-stage victory in Saluzzo, which is one of the clearest form signals in the field.
 It suggested that her late-race sharpness was returning at the right time, and the way she was able to finish off the move also matters here.
 The Tour de Suisse is short, but it is not simple.
 It should reward riders who can make decisions under pressure as much as those who arrive with the best numbers.

 Longo Borghiniās route to victory may depend on the time trial.
-If she can gain or limit time there, she can force Vollering and the climbers to chase on the final day.
+If she can gain or limit time there, she can force the climbers to chase on the final day.
 She is not the obvious favourite, but she is one of the most complete riders in the field and her Giro finish gives UAE Team ADQ a strong reason to believe the form is there.

 Photo Credit: GettyMarlen Reusser